ST10476385/MAST5112_POE_/README.md

 - Language: TypeScript (strict)
 - Key features implemented: menu data entry (dish name, description, course, price), predefined courses, home screen menu list, total item count, average price per course (PoE), separate Manage screen to add/remove items, filter screen to filter by course, splash screen (5s)
 ---

  ## **App Preview**
+## 🧩 Component Enhancement

+This section outlines all major component enhancements and refactoring implemented during the final phase of the project.
+Each improvement was made to optimize performance, improve user experience, and align with professional mobile development standards.

+### 1. Splash Screen Enhancement
+- Added a **five-second splash screen** featuring a **blurred luxury restaurant background** and the title *“Christoffel — Private Chef”*.
+- Improved user experience by providing a polished introduction that reflects the brand’s fine-dining aesthetic.
+- Integrated automatic navigation to the `HomeScreen` once loading is complete.

+### 2. Home Screen Enhancements
+- Redesigned layout to display a clear **menu summary section**, including total items and average prices by course.
+- Added **dynamic data binding**, ensuring real-time updates when items are added or removed.
+- Implemented **category summaries** (Starters, Mains, Desserts, Appetizers, Sides, Beverages) with responsive text and spacing for better readability.
+- Enhanced overall visual design with padding, font consistency, and spacing improvements.

+### 3. Manage Menu Screen Enhancements
+- Refactored input fields for better clarity: *Dish Name, Description, Course,* and *Price*.
+- Integrated a **dropdown component** for selecting predefined course types.
+- Added real-time validation for form fields to prevent blank or invalid submissions.
+- Improved button design — the **“Add Item”** button now uses a **vibrant orange color** to draw focus and enhance usability.
+- Introduced **remove functionality** for each item with confirmation feedback for better user control.

+### 4. Filter Menu Screen Enhancements
+- Added a **filter navigation bar** with clickable category buttons (All, Starters, Mains, Desserts, Appetizers, Sides, Beverages).
+- Implemented dynamic filtering to display only items belonging to the selected category.
+- Enhanced list rendering to ensure smooth scrolling and category transitions.
+- Optimized layout responsiveness for both web and mobile views.

+### 5. Data Management and State Handling
+- Improved state management within `App.tsx` to handle dynamic updates across all screens.
+- Structured data arrays with TypeScript interfaces from `/types/menu.ts` for strong typing and improved maintainability.
+- Enhanced performance by minimizing unnecessary re-renders when updating or filtering menu items.

+### 6. Component Reusability and Code Refactoring
+- Extracted reusable UI components such as `MenuCard` to ensure consistent design across screens.
+- Cleaned up redundant code and improved readability by separating logic into smaller, modular functions.
+- Ensured all components adhere to **React Native best practices** and **TypeScript type safety**.

+### 7. Visual and User Experience Improvements
+- Introduced cohesive color palette consistent with luxury dining themes.
+- Used spacing, border-radius, and typography enhancements to maintain aesthetic harmony.
+- Optimized layout for various screen sizes through responsive styling adjustments.
+- Added consistent feedback messages for actions like adding or removing menu items.

+---

+### ✨ Summary
+The component enhancements collectively improved the app’s functionality, maintainability, and overall presentation.
+These refinements resulted in a smoother, more professional user experience while meeting both **academic requirements** and **industry standards** for mobile app development.

 **Splash Screen**